 An investment in the notes involves significant risks.
 Investing in the notes is not equivalent to investing directly in the Index or any of the component securities of the Index.
-These risks are explained in more detail in the "Risk Factors" section of the accompanying product supplement no. 4-I dated November 14, 2011 and "Risk Factors" in the accompanying underlying supplement no. 1-I dated November 14, 2011
+These risks are explained in more detail in the "Risk Factors" section of the accompanying product supplement no. 4-I dated November 14, 2011 and "Risk Factors" in the accompanying underlying supplement no. 1-I dated November 14, 2011.

 - YOUR INVESTMENT IN THE NOTES MAY RESULT IN A LOSS The notes do not guarantee any return of principal.
 The return on the notes at maturity is linked to the performance of the Index and will depend on whether, and the extent to which, the Index Return is positive or negative.
 Your investment will be exposed to loss if the Ending Index Level is less than the Initial Index Level by more than 10%.
 For every 1% that the Ending Index Level is less than the Initial Index Level by more than 10%, you will lose an amount equal to 1% of the principal amount of your notes.
-Accordingly, you could lose up to 90% of your initial investment at maturity. - YOUR MAXIMUM GAIN ON THE NOTES IS LIMITED TO THE MAXIMUM RETURN If the Ending Index Level is greater than the Initial Index Level, for each \$1,000 principal amount note, you will receive at maturity \$1,000 plus an additional return that will not exceed a predetermined percentage of the principal amount, regardless of the appreciation in the Index, which may be significant.
-We refer to this predetermined percentage as the Maximum Return, which will be set on the pricing date and will not be less than 24.00% or greater than 28.00%. - CREDIT RISK OF JPMORGAN CHASE & CO.
+Accordingly, you could lose up to 90% of your initial investment at maturity. - YOUR MAXIMUM GAIN ON THE NOTES IS LIMITED TO THE MAXIMUM RETURN If the Ending Index Level is greater than the Initial Index Level, for each \$1,000 principal amount note, you will receive at maturity \$1,000 plus an additional amount that will not exceed the Maximum Return of 23.25%, regardless of the appreciation in the Index, which may be significant. - CREDIT RISK OF JPMORGAN CHASE & CO.
 The notes are subject to the credit risk of JPMorgan Chase & Co., and our credit ratings and credit spreads may adversely affect the market value of the notes.
 Investors are dependent on JPMorgan Chase & Co.'s ability to pay all amounts due on the notes at maturity, and therefore investors are subject to our credit risk and to changes in the market's view of our creditworthiness.
 Any decline in our credit ratings or increase in the credit spreads charged by the market for taking our credit risk is likely to affect adversely the value of the notes.
 If we were to default on our payment obligations, you may not receive any amounts owed to you under the notes and you could lose your entire investment. - POTENTIAL CONFLICTS We and our affiliates play a variety of roles in connection with the issuance of the notes, including acting as calculation agent and hedging our obligations under the notes.
 In performing these duties, the economic interests of the calculation agent and other affiliates of ours are potentially adverse to your interests as an investor in the notes.
-It is possible that these hedging activities or other trading activities of ours or our affiliates could result in substantial returns for us or our affiliates while the value of the notes declines. - AN INVESTMENT IN THE NOTES IS SUBJECT TO RISKS ASSOCIATED WITH SMALL CAPITALIZATION STOCKS The stocks that constitute the Russell 2000[®] Index are issued by companies with relatively small market capitalization.
+It is possible that these hedging activities or other trading activities of ours or our affiliates could result in substantial returns for us or our affiliates while the value of the notes declines. - AN INVESTMENT IN THE NOTES IS SUBJECT TO RISKS ASSOCIATED WITH SMALL CAPITALIZATION STOCKS The stocks that constitute the Russell 2000® Index are issued by companies with relatively small market capitalization.
 The stock prices of smaller companies may be more volatile than stock prices of large capitalization companies.
 Small capitalization companies may be less able to withstand adverse economic, market, trade and competitive conditions relative to larger companies.
 Small capitalization companies are less likely to pay dividends on their stocks, and the presence of a dividend payment could be a factor that limits downward stock price pressure under adverse market conditions.